HarrietLLowe/HarrietLLowe/README.md

-- 👋 Hi, I’m @HarrietLLowe, currently attempting to develop and refine my skills in Python for both Data Science and statistical analysis.
+- 👋 Hi, I’m @HarrietLLowe, currently attempting to develop and refine my skills in Python and R for both Data Science and statistical analysis.
 - 👀 I’m interested in Machine Learning (particularly in the field of NPL & linguistics) and using tools to analyse data in academic disciplines.
-- 🌱 You will find Python projects on this GitHub but I am currently working on projects in SQL & Tableau for data analytics.
+- 🌱 You will find Python projects on this GitHub along with test repos for my apprentices at Multiverse.
 - 📫 harriet-lowe@hotmail.co.uk or check out my website: harrietLLowe.wordpress.com

 <!---